Air Fryer Baked Potato

 This post may contain affiliate links.
 See my disclosure policy.

-Make an air fryer baked potato in half the time it takes to bake them in the oven.
+These air fryer baked potatoes have quickly become my family’s favorite side dish.
+It takes about half the time to bake them in the oven!
 Crispy and salty skin on the outside, while being fluffy and soft in the middle.

 Table of Contents